theairkit/runcmd/README.md

 ```

 Also, both local and remote runners implements Runner interface,
-so, you can pass them as Runner
+so, you can pass them as Runner:

 ```go
 func listSomeDir(r Runner) error {